 Customers don’t want to be automatically segmented and followed as they go about the web, viewing different sites.
-A recent article on Business2Community by Owen Ray said that
+An article on Business2Community by Owen Ray says that

 “The tracking cookie is crumbling.
 Smart cookie-blocking technology led by Apple’s Intelligent Tracking Prevention (ITP) and Firefox’s Enhanced Tracking Protection (ETP) now block third-party cookies by default, and even Google’s Chrome will soon get controls that let consumers block cookies.”

 If you want to understand more on the topic of cookies I highly recommend this two-part article.

 Companies that are truly customer centric know that it is important to build a mutually beneficial relationship where there is something for both parties in exchanging information and services.
 Many businesses ask far too much of their customers, with little if anything in return.
 I believe this is one of the major reasons that customers today are becoming sensitive to what and to whom they give any information about their interests, habits, needs and wishes.
 And why cookies are rapidly becoming a thing of the past.